 - 1. Rooms will be outfitted with the following items

 - a.
 Proparacaine 1% or equivalent (1 bottle)

 - b.
 Tropicamide 1% (1 bottle)

 - c.
 Hydrogen Peroxide

 - d.
 Alcohol wipes

 - e.
 Sodium Fluorescein strips

 - f.
 Fluress or equivalent

 - g.
 Cotton-tipped applicators

 - h.
 Saline solution

 - i.
 Facial tissue

 - i.
 Hand soap

 - 2. Phenylephrine 2.5% and Cyclopentolate 1% will be made available by the faculty.

 - 3. Single use latex free gloves are available in the module 2 closets

 - 4. Limited back supply of the following items will be available in the module 2 closets

 - a.
 Alcohol wipes

 - b.
 Sodium Fluorescein strips

 - c.
 Hydrogen peroxide

 - d.
 Paper for FDT, HFA, and autorefractors

 - e.
 Facial tissue

 - f.
 Cotton-tipped applicators

 - g.
 Saline solution

 - h.
 Replacement instrument bulbs

-- 5. Additional supplies are available in a locked Primary Care supply closet (1189).
+- Additional supplies are available in a locked Primary Care supply closet (1189).
 All Primary Care Faculty have access to this closet.
-When supplies are depleted in the downstairs central supply area, the faculty should contact the Chief of the service and/or Associate Dean of Clinics.
-Any items in low quantity that are required for the Saturday clinic need to be requested before Thursday afternoon.
+When supplies are depleted in the downstairs central supply area, the faculty should contact Central Supply for additional materials.

 - a.
 Gloves

 - b. iCare probes

 - c.
-Replacement DPAs (fluress, anesthetic, tropicamide, etc)
+Replacement DPAs (Fluress, anesthetic, tropicamide, etc.)

 - d.
 Printer paper (consult office printers, instrument printers)

 - e.
-Thank you cards, envelopes
+Thank you, cards, envelopes

 - f.
 Printer cartridges

 - g.
-Disposable eye patches
+Epi-pen

 - h.
 First Aid kit

 - 6. Glucometry testing supplies will be housed in two locations.

 - a.
-Test supplies (glucometer, lancets, test strips, gloves, sharps container, etc) will be in a self contained box that will be housed in the locked 1189 closet. - b.
-Hemoglobin a1c tests are kept in a refrigerator in the module 4 consult office - Artificial tears, Lid wipes, Neutraceuticals are available in unlocked storage closets in Module 2 and 3.
+Test supplies (glucometer, lancets, test strips, gloves, sharps container, etc.) will be in a self-contained box that will be housed in the locked 1189 closet.

+- b.
+Hemoglobin a1c tests are kept in a refrigerator in the module 4 consult office

+- 7. Artificial tears, Lid wipes, Nutraceuticals are available in unlocked storage closets in Module 2 and 3.
 These items will be periodically reviewed for expiration dates and replaced on an as needed basis. - 8.
 TPAs are available to faculty only in locked storage in Module 3.
 Faculty must sign out for all samples on a sign out sheet. - 9.
 Genetic tests for Macular Degeneration (Macula-Risk) are available in Module 3.
 These tests require a DNA sample via a cheek swab that is sent to Arctic Medical Laboratories.
 A credit card number is supplied by the patient and is sent along with the sample.
 The patient is billed \$50 dollars by Arctic Medical Laboratories.
 Results are returned in 4-6 weeks to the investigating doctor - 10.
 Paper towels and hand soap will be replaced by the janitorial staff. - 11.
 Marco-Nidek Smart cards for the automated refracting systems will be provided by Ketchum Health.
-These have been placed in each room outfitted with the automated refracting lanes and are individually labeled.
+These have been placed in each room outfitted with automated refracting lanes and are individually labeled.
 These cards will transfer data from the Nidek Autofractor/keratometer and Lensometer to the refraction system base unit.
 They are placed in the base of the refracting units when not in use. - 12.
-Small instruments i.e. tonopen, iCare tonometer, exophthalmometer, RAM, pachymeter, etc., are in locked storage in Primary Care.
+Small instruments i.e. tonopen, iCare tonometer, exophthalmometer, RAM, pachymeter, etc., are in Module 2 closets in Primary Care.
 Lenses such as 3-mirror, 90 D, 20 D lenses are also available to the faculty in locked storage. - 13.
 Emergency supplies are available to on-call faculty and Ocular Disease faculty in the module 3 storage closet.
 This includes glucose tablets in the event of a patient suffering a hypoglycemic event.
 This closet will remain open. - 14.
 Ammonia ampules are available in each consultation office.
 These are taped to the sides of the bookcase. - 15.
 Passwords for all the instruments in the Primary Care service are available in each consultation office as well as the PC Clinic moodle page.
 This will be updated when passwords are updated or if instruments are acquired or relieved of duty.